j-reher/j-reher/README.md

 # Hi, I'm @j-reher!

-I am a technology consultant and Ph.D. candidate in physics at the Ruhr-University Bochum.
+I am a technology consultant and Ph.D. candidate in physics based in Los Angeles, California.

 As a consultant, I assist my clients to extract the maximum value from their business data by analysing data for them or designing and implementing ETL and monitoring solutions.